mono/website/docs/tools+libraries/tools/mkbundle.md

 $
 ```

-The quite response means that the tool succeeded.
+The quiet response means that the tool succeeded.
 Unix tools do not like to
 chat a lot, and `mkbundle` is not about to break this tradition.

 Let us check that we have it installed: